 Importantly, our proposed housekeeping genes normalization performed better than both MRN_transformer and TMM_transformer, delivering a statistically higher AUC in training and testing datasets (Fig 5A-B).
 Since housekeeping genes normalization is a non-cross-sample method, there is no risk of data leakage related to cross-sample normalization.
 When we compare housekeeping genes normalization with TPM, also a non-cross-sample normalization, our method performs better in train and test dataset.
 It may be related to the technical effect that can be mitigate when housekeeping genes are used in normalization.
 Since the technical effects affect the entire sample, using the median ratio as feature can reduce the technical differences between samples.
 What can be a simple solution for batch effect correction for machine learning applications, leading to better predictors.

+We investigate the Pearson correlation between the 9 housekeeping genes to verify

 Discussion

 We identify 11 housekeeping genes from peripheral blood samples of kidney transplant recipients that follow standard definitions of this category of genes (PMC9312424).
 For different time points and clinical conditions, they present low coefficient of variance, high stability, are highly expressed, participate in important cellular maintenance processes and are conservate in vertebrate’s species.
 More importantly, by identifying these genes with our method, we overcame the data leakage pitfall present in cross-samples normalizations like MRN and TMM, what can give an overoptimistic result (PMC10499856).
 Additionally, we mitigate the technical differences between samples which are not considered when TPM normalization is applied (PMC8220791).